rchillyard/Number/README.md

     - `Complex.sc` - Complex number examples
     - `Algebraic.sc` - Algebraic number examples (from the `core` package)
     - and others (to be added here).

-- **Examples** - Examples of how to use the library:
+- **Examples** - Practical usage patterns showing how the modules work together:
     - `Foucault.scala` - Foucault pendulum example
     - `Newton.scala` - Newton-Raphson approximation method example
     - `Flog template.sc` - Template for how to use functional logging

-- **Example Code** - Practical usage patterns showing how the modules work together

 See the worksheets for hands-on examples of the library in action.

 ## Versions
 * Version 1.3.2: Complete the migration to 5-module project.
 * Version 1.3.1: